Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

 8. After validating the app, close the browser window.

-## Exercise 5: Migrate background tier to app service
+## Exercise 5: Migrate Background Tier to App Service

 In the migration of IaaS to PaaS, the Background Tier (written as a console app) of Contoso Financial's application needs to be migrated to run in an Azure App Service Web Job without requiring any code changes to the application.